Close Menu

 • Inability to sit or stand for at least two hours in an eight hour work day

-• Needing to elevate your legs above your heart during the eight hour work day
+• Needing to elevate your legs above your heart for two hours in an eight hour work day

 • Due to pain, needing to lay down for large portions of the day